Flat plumbing basket and contact structure: Introduction

 Equivalently, a flat plumbing basket can be seen as a surface which consists of a page of the disk open book decomposition of $\mathbf{S}^{3}$ and finitely many bands contained in distinct pages of the open book.
 In this point of view, it is quite natural to expect a connection between flat plumbing baskets and contact geometry since an open book decomposition is a decomposition of \emph{contact} 3-manifolds.

 In this paper, we discuss a connection between flat plumbing basket presentations and contact geometry.
 We show that a flat plumbing basket presentation can be seen as Legendrian and transverse link representatives in several natural ways.
-Actually, we will generalize a notion of a flat plumbing basket for general open books, and we show that a flat plumbing basket $F$ is a convex surface that respects the structure of band-plumbing decomposition of $F$.

-As an application of contact geometry point of view, we give various lower bounds for the {\it flat plumbing basket number} $fpbk(L)$, the minimal number of bands which is needed to obtain a flat plumbing basket presentation of the link $L$ \cite{Kim-flat}.
+As an application of a contact geometry point of view, we give various lower bounds for the {\it flat plumbing basket number} $fpbk(L)$, the minimal number of bands which is needed to obtain a flat plumbing basket presentation of the link $L$ \cite{Kim-flat}.
 Let $\overline{L}$ be the mirror image of $L$.
-Then we obtained the following lower bounds for $fpbk(L)$. \begin{thm} Let $L$ be a non-trivial oriented link in $\mathbf{S}^3$.
+Then we obtain the following lower bounds for $fpbk(L)$. \begin{thm} Let $L$ be an oriented link in $\mathbf{S}^3$.
 Then

 \end{thm} \begin{thm} Let $L$ be a non-trivial oriented link in $\mathbf{S}^3$.
 Then

 \end{thm} Here $\overline{sl}(L)$ and $\overline{tb}(L)$ are the maximal self-linking number and the maximal Thurston-Bennequin number of $L$, and $b(L)$ denotes the braid index of $L$.
 It turns out these lower bounds are quite useful.
 We determine the flat plumbing basket number for various knots, including the $(p,q)$-torus link $T_{p,q}$ (Example \ref{exam:torus}).